 Will anyone do it?
 Seems unlikely, but we can hope.
 It would take a lot of guts and smarts, just like the guys who started Art Basel Miami Beach.
 They took a chance and tried something new, and it certainly worked out.
 Will anyone else step up and take a leadership stance?
 We hope so.

 I figure I will get a million flames telling me why this is not feasible, but that is okay, leaders always have people telling them that what they are doing is impossible, as they go ahead and do it.
 Happens to me all the time.
 All I know is what I hear from the people, and the people are overwhelmed.
-Something needs to be done.Be sure to tell them Soul Of Miami sent you!
+Something needs to be done.Thank you for using Soul Of Miami!